ADHD Relationship Solutions: Action Guide For The Non-ADHD Neurotypical Partner

 When your ADHD partner is locked in and emotionally dysregulated, they need help regulating.
 And, there’s no faster way to get them on task than by helping them climb out of an emotional spiral.

-If we’re honest, the one symptom that will instantly help your relationship is avoiding emotional dysregulation.
+If we’re honest, the biggest disruptive symptom that will instantly help your relationship is to develop strategies to avoid heated, emotional outbursts.
 If you can help your partner regulate, you’ll help your relationship.
 In fact, your success as a couple hinges on your combined ability to hold the space and allow your partner to talk it out until they feel more regulated.

 Ask for what you want instead of telling.